 The project successfully met all objectives.
 Consumer awareness was increased through articles and advertisements in at least seven media outlets and direct contact with over 650 participants.
 Landfill diversion was attained by recycling 17 tons and redistributing an additional 2.9 tons of bundled, late-model systems.
 Disposition of end-of-life equipment was tracked with impressive (though expensive), environmental performance.
 Surveys were completed with each of the 348 carloads of incoming equipment.
 These provided important consumer insights and valuable information to replicate future events.
 Educational objectives were met both on-site through interpretive displays and handouts as well as student research from a very successful internship.

 A full report was prepared to advance similar projects in the future.
-It is available online at www.colorado.edu/recycling.
+The link to this report will be available soon!

 In 2003, The Governor’s Office of Energy Management and Conservation funded the University of Colorado to establish a network of Colorado colleges and universities involved with recycling operations.
 This network also intends to benefit off-campus efforts in local governments, businesses, and recycling organizations.
 Some examples include: